 Gene Clow: In fact, I’ve still a couple more years to go, don’t give up yet.

 Paula Williams: There you go.
 And those are not exactly impulse purchases.
 This is not candy at the checkout stands.
 [LAUGH]

-Gene Clow: And it quite honestly when I they used to run ads that had a minimal response.
+Gene Clow: And it quite honestly when I they used to run ads that had a minimal response from their social media site.
 And they referred to those as “positioning advertisements” more so than a desire to get a response of some sort.
 You know for all I know they may have been trying to support the publication at the same time.

 Paula Williams: Right, they might be, and honestly there’s no reason that you can’t do positioning and still have a call to action in that ad.
 Running an ad that has a response mechanism, and that is measured and is followed up after and all of those things, still positions you, right?

 It says all of those things that you wanna do for branding, it doesn’t really detract from positioning.
 What do you think, John?

 Which you did all these various things and you had through my and through my that and see which one worked the best.
 And then all this testing over some number, some amount of time.
 Then you went back and said, okay, this is what I want.
 Put all the remaining dollars here.

 Well, that’s nice if you’ve got $800,000 which we were playing with.
 But how many people have that?
 You can’t afford to do that.
 This is a better way.